sventech/ClojureSwift/README.md

 ### Details / FAQ
 Important questions commonly asked

-* TCO (Tail Call Optimization) is supported by Swift.
+* TCO (Tail Call Optimization) for recursion is supported by Swift.
-* Integers, Floating Point numbers, and other types are already supported by swift-lambdatron.
+* Integers, Floating Point numbers, and other common types are already implemented by swift-lambdatron.
-* GC (Garbage Collection) is an important question. clojure-objc only has problems for interop.
-Will Swift's standard ref-counting be enough?
+* GC (Garbage Collection) is an important question. clojure-objc only has problems for interoperability.
+Will Swift's standard ARC (automatic reference counting) be enough?
 How can we implement GC cleanly?
 * How can we implement it so we're not duplicating everything? (e.g., core.async rewrite)
 * File extension: *.clsw perhaps